ianozsvald/dataframe_visualiser/README.md

 ## Examples

-Using the Kaggle Titanic example http://www.kaggle.com/c/titanic-gettingStarted data set we can draw each variable independently and also ask it to draw if each variable is dependent on a boolean (in the case against `Survived`):
+Using the Kaggle Titanic example http://www.kaggle.com/c/titanic-gettingStarted data set we can draw each variable independently:

 ![Single variable](https://github.com/ianozsvald/dataframe_visualiser/blob/master/example_titanic_single_variable.png)

+We can also ask it to draw each variable when dependent on a boolean (in the case against `Survived`):

 ![Dependent variable](https://github.com/ianozsvald/dataframe_visualiser/blob/master/example_titanic_dependent_variable.png)